 Chapter 466, adopted by Senate Bill 2557, allows counties to recover charges for property tax administration in an amount equal to their 1989-90 property tax administration costs, as adjusted annually.
 The amounts that are reimbursed are the costs connected with the collection and distribution of property taxes for the Tax Collector, the Auditor Controller and the Assessor.
 The portions of the reimbursement amount that are allocated to each taxing entity within the County are based on the percentage of the total assessed value in the County that each taxing entity's assessed value represents.
 The Collection Reimbursement charge within the combined component project areas for 2013-14 was \$815,285.
 This amount was approximately 0.71% of the component project area's combined Gross Revenue for 2013-14.
-The estimated charge for 2014-15 and future years has been based on this same percentage of Gross Revenue.
+The estimated charge for 2014-15, 2015-16 and future years has been based on this same percentage of Gross Revenue.
+The County Auditor-Controller has not yet made available the actual SB 2557 charges for 2014-15.

 In addition to the amounts charged by the County for administration of property taxes under SB 2557, pursuant to ABx1 26, the County may charge an administrative fee for administration of the RPTTF.
-The amount charged for the January 2, 2013 RPTTF allocation was less than \$15,000 for all of the Successor Agency's Project Areas.
+The amount charged for the RPTTF allocations has been less than \$15,000 for all of the Successor Agency's Project Areas.
 This nominal amount has not been factored into the projections.

-F. Allocation of State Assessed Unitary Taxes
+G. Allocation of State Assessed Unitary Taxes